-Call students back to meeting place when drawings are finished.
+Closing/Evaluation Call students back to meeting place when drawings are finished.
 Ask 3 or 4 student pairs to share their Venn Diagrams.
-Teacher: "Toby and Tutter are the same and they are different.
-Both work hard to help people."
-Evaluation:

-Did student participate in discussions throughout lesson?
+Teacher: "Toby and Tutter are similar and different Both dogs work hard to help people."
+Evaluation Did student participate in discussions throughout lesson?
 Yes or No Did student identify ways in which Toby and Tutter were the same and different?
+Yes or No Did students identify traits of Toby and Tutter, and compare each dog's traits?
 Yes or No Did student describe ways in which they are the same and different as their partner using the Venn Diagram format?
-Yes or No Modifications/Accommodations:
+Yes or No Modifications/Accommodations

 Some students may need support identifying characteristics of Toby and Tutter.
 Teachers may provide additional support to students who need it by creating a small group during the partner breakout time and scaffold questions during discussions.
-Homeschool Modifications:

-This lesson can be modified for a smaller homeschool setting by focusing on sorting Toby's and Tucker's attributes using the Venn diagram.
+Teachers may extend lesson by providing a writing prompt related to this lesson.
+"How can I get along with people who are different than me?"
+Homeschool Modifications This lesson can be modified for a smaller homeschool setting by focusing on sorting Toby's and Tutter's attributes using the Venn diagram.
 Homeschoolers could extend the lesson by making lists of each family member's attributes and sorting those using a Venn diagram.